erykjj/jwlmanager/res/HELP.md

 ######
 ### View (button)
 ######
-Shows selected Notes and Annotations in a **Data Viewer** window, with a filter that searches within the title and body, and an option to save the results to a text file.
+Shows selected Notes and Annotations in a **Data Viewer** window, with a filter that searches within the title and body, and an option to save the results to a text file (with a meta-data header for each note listing its properties).
 You can delete and/or edit individual items.
 You have to confirm all edits within the **Data Editor** and *again* in the Data Viewer before they are written to the database (of course, you still have to save the archive as usual).
 You can go back via the buttons (or `Escape` key) without affecting the database.
 #####
 ######
 ### Add